augusthottie/university-data-story/README.md

   - Location may impact the industry income

-If you have PowerBI account, you can access and interact with the file by downloading a local copy and opening it in your PowerBI desktop application.
+If you have a PowerBI account, you can access and interact with the file by downloading a local copy from the ->Data Visualisation folder and open it in your PowerBI desktop application.
 Link to download PowerBI desktop app &rarr; https://powerbi.microsoft.com/en-us/downloads/

 ## Acknowledgments